dscapes/worker-sd-xl/README.md

 # RunPod SDXL Serverless API

-[Docker](https://hub.docker.com/) image builder for [RunPod](https://www.runpod.io/) Serverless [API](https://docs.runpod.io/docs/custom-apis).<br>
+Docker image builder for [RunPod](https://www.runpod.io/) serverless worker with [API](https://docs.runpod.io/docs/custom-apis).\
-Provides a simple API for generating images with SDXL models and their LoRAs.<br>
+Provides a simple API for generating images with SDXL models and their LoRAs.\
-Can upscale images with RealESRGAN.<br>
+Can upscale images with RealESRGAN.\
-Downloads Embeddings, LoRAs and ESRGAN models by API.<br>
+Downloads Embeddings / LoRAs / ESRGAN models by API.\
-Returns a list of models by API.
+Returns a list of Embeddings / LoRAs / ESRGAN models by API.

 Default model can be changed by `MODEL_URL` GitHub variable.

 # Common info

-Recommended XL image resolutions:
+Recommended SDXL image resolutions (before upscale):
 ```
 1024 x 1024 (1:1 Square)
 1152 x 896 (9:7)